ScriptRaccoon/sudoku-backtracking-python/README.md

 # Solving algorithm for Sudokus

-This implementation uses generators and avoids the (manual) backtracking.
-This makes it very concise.
+This implementation uses generators, which makes the code quite concise.